Visiting Student Electives Program

 Elective requests are accepted from Canadian citizens studying at International medical schools in all the Surgical Specialties except Plastic & Reconstructive.

-8 Windsor Electives: Anaesthesia, Family Medicine, Medicine (including Allergy/ Immunology, Cardiology, Dermatology, Emergency, Endocrinology/Metabolism, Gastroenterology, Geriatrics, Nephrology, Respirology, Rheumatology), Obstetrics & Gynaecology (General), Oncology, Paediatrics (General), Surgery (including General, Orthopaedics, Plastics, Urology, Vascular), Psychiatry (General), Otolaryngology, Ophthalmology, Radiology, Nuclear Medicine, Neurosurgery, and Rehabilitation.
+8 Windsor Electives: Anaesthesia, Family Medicine, Medicine (including Allergy/ Immunology, Cardiology, Dermatology, Emergency, Endocrinology/Metabolism, Gastroenterology, Geriatrics, Nephrology, Respirology, Rheumatology), Obstetrics & Gynaecology (General), Oncology, Paediatrics (General), Surgery (including General, Anaesthesia, Neurosurgery, Ophthalmology, Orthopaedics, Otolaryngology, Vascular), Psychiatry (General), Neurosurgery, Nuclear Medicine, Ophthalmology, Otolaryngology, Radiology, and Rehabilitation.
 Please note: General Internal Medicine is offered in both CTU and Ambulatory.

 All Electives are offered to Canadian citizens studying at International medical schools and non-Canadians between March - August of each year for all departments, depending on availability.

 Please read the health requirements carefully.
 You MUST be prepared to provide proof of any or all requirements at any given time during your clinical placement at Western.
 Click here for current Immunization Policy.

 As you know, you are required to provide liability coverage of $5 million (Cdn).
 If you are unable to provide it, Western will offer the coverage at a cost of $325.00 (Cdn) upon confirmation of your elective.